boblemarin/Sprite3D.js/README.md

 # Sprite3D.js [v2]

-A lightweight Javascript library for generating and manipulating CSS 3D transforms
+A library for generating and manipulating CSS 3D transforms

 ## Overview